Suhani-Saraswat/Web-Development/README.md

 # Web-Development
-Having all the web development projects.
+Having all the web development projects related to HTML, CSS and JavaScript only.